SumitxThokar/SumitxThokar/README.md

 ## Sumit Thokar-@SumitxThokar
-👋 Hi, I’m Sumit Thokar.
-I am a data science practitioner, Machine learning, Deep learning, AI enthusiast.
-I am currently studying Bachelor of Science in Computer Science and Information Technology in Kathmandu, Nepal.
+👋 Hi, I’m a student of Bachelor of Science in Computer Science and Information Technology, I am a dedicated and ambitious learner with a strong passion for technology and its applications.
+An AI enthusiast and data analysis hobbyist, I am consistently expanding their knowledge and skills in machine learning and artificial intelligence.
 <br>

 ## Skill:
-Programming language: C, Python, C++.
+Programming language: C, Python, C++.<br>
 Technologies: Numpy, Pandas, Matplotlib, Scipy, Scikit-learn, Seaborn.

 ### 💬: Get in touch